 Turn down for huat!
-This CNY, we’re bingeing on rose pineapple tarts, D24 love letters and pineapple bak kwa cookies.
+This CNY, we’re bingeing on yuzu pineapple tarts, yusheng fish skin, pineapple lava cookies and more.

 Chinese New Year goodies like pineapple tarts, love letters and bak kwa are the cornerstone of festive snacking.
-They’re especially useful for stuffing your face when you’ve got to fend off endless questions about your love life and your career from the umpteenth relative of the day.
+They’re especially useful for stuffing your face when you’re fending off endless questions about your love life and your career from the umpteenth relative of the day.
 But beyond traditional treats, brands across the island are constantly thinking up unexpected flavours to keep things interesting.
 Intrigued?
-Read on for unconventional CNY snacks…
+Stock up on the best unconventional CNY snacks for the Year of the Tiger…

 Where to buy unique CNY snacks in Singapore